jeff4/bionotes.github.io/index.md

 ### Unit 7: Recombinant DNA
 * <del>Lecture 15: Cloning - Purifying a Gene</del>
-	* Watch Michelle's origin of replication and promoters
 * **Lecture 16: Finding a Specific Gene in the Library**
 * Lecture 17